 An ImageJ plot did the rest.
-I took a dozen pictures at slightly different angles to catch the picture of the clearest spectrum.
+I took a dozen captures at slightly different angles to catch the picture of the clearest spectrum.
 Shown are the three spectral curves averaged over the two best opposing captures, each proportional to the number of photons let through by the respective Color Filter.
 The units on the vertical axis are raw black-subtracted values from the raw file (DN), therefore the units on the vertical axis are proportional to the number of incident photons in each case.
 The Photopic Eye Luminous Efficiency Function (2 degree, Sharpe et al 2005) is also shown for reference, scaled to the same maximum as the green curve (although I have a feeling it is in units of energy, my bad).

 Each tiny peak and valley is repeatable and has a meaning – they mostly reflect absorption lines of sunlight as it travels through the atmosphere – they were all within a couple of nanometers of each other.
 Values are relative to each curve.
 The peak of the green curve is set by exposure.
 As far as the relative size of the R and B curves go there is a little more uncertainty connected to the angle of the camera to the spectrometer’s awkward display which tends to favor one end at the expense of the other, but in these conditions I would say no more than +/-10% for the same lens, in this case a Nikkor 16-85DX.

 Also keep in mind that the relative size of the R and B curves varies considerably with the illuminant.
 My illuminant was the afternoon city sun reflected by a mirror directly onto an X-Rite gray-balance card, so I’ll deem it to be of ‘Daylight’ temperature, somewhere in the 5500K +/-10% range.
 Nikon also applies White Balance Pre-Conditioning to the B and R data off the ADC before writing it to the raw file.